UKHomeOffice/modern-slavery-alerts/README.md

 If you download Postico for Mac (https://eggerapps.at/postico/), you can then inspect your postgres DB for example and look at the test entries inserted into the test table 'Reports'.

 You then need to use a knexfile with migrations and seeds folders to populate your database.
-The ms-migrations repo which is used for migrations in the Modern Slavery service (https://github.com/UKHomeOffice/ms-migrations) can be used as a test example and is included in this project.
+The ms-schema repo which is used for migrations in the Modern Slavery service (https://github.com/UKHomeOffice/ms-schema) can be used as a test example and is included in this project.
 You can run
 ```
 yarn run db:setup
 ```